 What is our global Agenda?

 Local and regional governments demonstrate on a daily basis the potential that action based on proximity has to contribute to solving major global challenges.
-This is why UCLG believes that that development and improvement of people's living conditions should be undertaken primarily at the local level.
+This is why UCLG believes that development and improvement of people's living conditions should be undertaken primarily at the local level.
 We strive to achieve decentralization as a way to democratize public governance at all levels.

 United Cities and Local Governments is the voice of Local and Regional Governments from all over the world.
 We aim to ensure that our values are shared among our members, and this strength is the driver of our aim to secure a more permanent seat at the global table, to ensure the local perspectives and points of view of local and regional governments play a part in the global decision-making processes, and in the implementation on the ground of the global agendas.